gr8jen/mobiel-nl-test/README.md

 ```

-#Deploy an app
+# Deploy an app
-for now the deployment is not working in terraform, so we try with kubectl
+For now the deployment is not working in terraform, so we try with kubectl
 ```
 kubectl apply -f deployment.yaml
 ```
-#Deploy a lood balancer
+#Deploy a load balancer
 For now the deployment of a load balancer service is not working in terraform, so we try with kubectl
 ```
 kubectl apply -f deployment.yaml